Skip to content

 PatternResult

-> (at the start of a line)Convert to blockquote
+> (at the start of a paragraph)Wrap the paragraph into a blockquote

 The toDOM method creates a <blockquote> element with the required data-block-id attribute and part="blockquote" for shadow-part targeting.
+Child blocks render recursively inside it (lists become <ul>/<ol>, headings keep their level), and dir/align on the container round-trip through HTML.
 The editor’s default styles render a left border and padding for visual distinction.

 The blockquote participates in the three-tier theming cascade.
 Setting the global --notectl-border still recolors the left bar alongside other borders; the component-scoped tokens override only the blockquote: